Huawei/containerops/singular/README.md

 Usage: singular [OPTIONS] COMMAND [arg...]
        singular [ --help | -v | --version ]

-The kubernetes deployment and operations tools.
+Singular,the kubernetes deployment and operations tools.
-To automatically deply kubernetes, you could simply follow below steps:

 ```
+####To automatically deply kubernetes, you could simply follow below steps:
 ### Precondition
 Before using the singular, you need to tell it about your public cloud credentials.
 You can do this in several steps: